 If you’d like to join us in supporting the growth of Para-Dressage in the U.S, please donate today!

 The purpose of the Para-Equestrian Dressage Fund is to provide financial support for para-dressage riders to attend educational events, such as clinics/seminars at the USEF/USPEA Para-Equestrian Centers of Excellence (COE), lessons with a trainer of choice, or other educational opportunities that will enable the rider to improve and reach his/her goals.
 Funds should not be requested for competition.
 US Equestrian's Developing or Emerging para-dressage athletes are welcome to apply, as well as para-dressage riders who are dedicated to the sport but have not yet been named as a Developing or Emerging athlete (see US Equestrian for descriptions).

-The amount of the grants can vary depending on the need and request of the applicants but will typically range from $500 - $1,000.
+The amount of the grants can vary depending on the need and request of the applicants but are typically $1,000.
 One or more grants will be available each year to qualified applicants, chosen by an independent selection committee.

 The selection committee will take into consideration that the applicant:

 - Is dedicated to the sport of Para-Equestrian Dressage